-It is related to Pedagogy, about the study of human life itself, considering social and individual aspects, and with Psychology, about the dualistic character between psyche (consciousness, mentalization) and physical (concreteness, observation).
+It is related to Pedagogy, with regard to the study of human life itself, considering social and individual aspects, and with Psychology, with regard to the dualistic character between psyche (consciousness, mentalization) and physical (concreteness, observation).
 However, its branch of activity goes beyond what only these two disciplines can offer, with contributions from other sciences, such as Medicine, Psychoanalysis, Biology, Speech-Language Pathology and Audiology and Neurology, which collaborate to provide a well-structured theoretical body and an in-depth and critical analysis of the forms of human learning, increasing the development processes (TANZAWA; MARTINS; BRENZAN, 2010).